-4.4.1 Core Wall Geometry, Configuration, and 4 40
+4.4.1 Core Wall Geometry, Configuration, and

-4.4.0 Modeling 4-40
+Modeling 4-40

 4.4.2 Summary Findings for Core Wall Response and

 Behavior 4-48

-4.5 ing of Slab-Column Frame Components and
+4.5 Model ing of Slab-Column Frame Components and

-ctions 4-49
+Conne ctions 4-49

 4.5.1 Quantification of Properties for Slab-Column

 Frames 4-49

-4.5.2 Application to Core Wall Systems
+4.5.2 Application to Core Wall Systems 4-53

-4.5.3 Summary Recommendations for Modeling of Sla
+4.5.3 Summary Recommendations for Modeling of Slab )-

-Column Frames
+Column Frames 4-57

-4.6 Perfor mance of Post-Tensioned Slab-Wall Connections 4-57
+4.6 Perfori mance of Post-Tensioned Slab-Wall Connections 4-57

-A. Mod eling of Podium Diaphragms, Collectors, and Backstay
+٨. Mod eling of Podium Diaphragms, Collectors, and Backstay

-Effe cts A-1
+A-1

 A.1 Podiur n and Backstay Effects A-1

 A.1.1 Structural Elements of the Podium

-A.1.2 Seismic-Force-Resisting Elements of the Tower A-5
+A.1.2

 A.1.3

-A.1.4 Impact of Structural System Type and Configurat
+A.1.4 Impact of Structural System Type and Configurati

 on Backstay Effects

 A.2 Effects s of Other Structural Configurations

-11.2 A.2.1 Buildings Without Backstay Effects
+A.2.1 Buildings Without Backstay Effects

 A.2.2

-A.2.3 1
+Multiple Towers on a Common Base A-7

-A.2.4
+A.2.4 Buildings on Sloping Sites

 A.3 near Seismic Response and Capacity Design

-A .J Capacity Design
+Capacity Design

-A.3.1 A.3.2
+Two-Stage Design Process

 A.4 ing of Structural Elements

-A.4 A.4.1 •

-A 5
+Bracketing of Stiffness Properties

 A.5 tors and Diaphragm Segments

-Role of Collectors
+11.5 Role of Collectors

-Design for System Overstrength
+Δ 5 2 Design for System Overstrength Δ_13

-A.5.3 J 1 C C

-A.6 ragm Flexibility A-15
+Collector Eccentricity and Diaphragm Segments

+۸ 6 1 gm Flexibility

-A.6.1 Relative Stiffness of Diaphragms and Vertical .
-17
+A.0 1 Relative Stiffness of Diaphragms and Vertical A-13

-Elements
+A.0.1 Elements ۸ 17

 A.6.2 Building Code Requirements

-A.7 Rigid Diaphragm Modeling
+A 7 9

-A.7.1 Linear versus Nonlinear Analysis
+A. / \ A.7.1 gid Diaphragm Modeling Linear versus Nonlinear Analysis A-10

+A O

-A.8 Desigr n of Diaphragms and Collectors
+A.8 of Diaphragms and Collectors

 A.8.1 Diaphragm In-Plane Shear

-A.8.2 Strut-and-Tie Models
+Strut-and-Tie Models

-A.8.3 Diaphragm In-Plane Flexure
+Diaphragm In-Plane Flexure

-A.8.4 Distribution of Collector Forces A-20
+A.8.4 A-20

-A.8.5 Slab Reinforcement for Gravity and Seismic
+A.8.5 Slab Reinforcement for Gravity and Seismic A 21

-• A-21
+ъ Forces A-21

-A.9 Recon nmended Stiffness Properties for Modeling of
+A.9 nmended Stiffness Properties for Modeling of

-tay Effects A-23
+Backst tay Effects A-23

-A.9.1 Lateral Stiffness for Passive Soil Resistance A-25
+A 9 1 Lateral Stiffness for Passive Soil Resistance A-25

 Glossary B-1

-References C-1
+References

 Project Participants D-1

+PEER Reports E-1